A Training-Free Length Extrapolation Approach for LLMs: Greedy Attention Logit Interpolation (GALI): Experiments

 \subsection{Ablation Studies}

-In this section, we investigate the impact of local window size and chunk size on GALI.
+In this section, we investigate the impact of the size of the local window and the chunk on GALI.
 We conducted our experiments using NarrativeQA, the longest dataset in LongBench.
-The results are shown in Figure \ref{fig:local_window_group_size}.
-First, we observe that the differences across the three local window sizes are minimal, indicating that attention logit interpolation effectively approximates the true attention score distribution.
+The results are in Figure \ref{fig:local_window_group_size}.
+First, we observe that the differences across the three local window sizes are marginal, indicating that attention logit interpolation effectively approximates the true attention score distribution.
 Secondly, as the chunk size increases, we hypothesize that the observed effects result from the interplay of two factors.
-Initially, a smaller chunk size aligns better with GALI’s design, which prioritizes leveraging pretrained positional intervals as much as possible while minimizing the number of interpolations for each token.
-Consequently, when the chunk size increases, the number of pretrained positional intervals utilized by each token decreases, while the number of interpolated positional intervals increases, leading to performance degradation.
+Initially, a smaller size of the chunk aligns better with the design of GALI, which prioritizes leveraging pretrained positional intervals as much as possible while minimizing the number of interpolations for each token.
+When the chunk size increases, the number of pretrained positional intervals utilized by each token decreases, while the number of interpolated positional intervals increases, leading to performance degradation.
 However, as the chunk size grows, more tokens have their positional intervals compressed into a smaller range.
 As analyzed earlier, performing denser interpolations within a smaller positional interval range, such as [0, 4096), yields better results than performing sparser interpolations over a larger positional interval range, such as [0, 8192).
-Therefore, the performance of GALI begins to improve as the chunk size further increases.
+GALI's performance begins to improve.

+We also performed an ablation study on the use of Gaussian noise to assess its impact.
+In Table \ref{tab:noise_ablation_main}, the model exhibited a slight performance degradation when Gaussian noise was removed, suggesting that simulating oscillatory behavior via Gaussian perturbation is indeed beneficial.
+Nevertheless, due to the overall downward trend of attention logit over long sequences, attention logit interpolation remains effective even in the absence of noise.